hashgraph/hedera-services/test-clients/yahcli/README.md

   sysfiles  Perform system file operations fees      Perform system fee operations
 ```
-:information_desk_person: Since we only have a key for account `0.0.2` on previewnet,
+:information_desk_person: &nbsp; Since we the only key we have for previewnet
-we will need to use `-p 2` for the payer argument when running against this network.
+is for account `0.0.2`, we will need to use `-p 2` for the payer argument
+when running against this network.

-To download the fee schedules from previewnet given the config above, we would run:
+To download the fee schedules from previewnet given the config above, we run:
 ```
 $ docker run -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.1.0 -p 2 -n previewnet sysfiles download fees
 Targeting previewnet, paying with 0.0.2